Hardiness zone: Macaronesia

 Macaronesia consists of four archipelagos: The Azores, the Canary Islands, Cape Verde and Madeira.
 At lower altitudes and coastal areas, the Portuguese Azores and Madeira belong to zones 10b/11b and 11a/11b respectively.
 The Azores range from 9a to 11b and Madeira ranges from 9b to 12a, 9a and 9b found inland on the highest altitudes such as Mount Pico in the Azores or Pico Ruivo in Madeira.
 The Spanish Canary Islands hardiness zones range from 8a to 12b depending on the location and the altitude.
 The islands are generally part of zones 11b/12a in lower altitudes and coastal areas, reaching up to 12b in the southernmost coasts or populated coastal parts such as the city of Las Palmas.
 The lowest hardiness areas are found in Teide National Park being at 8a/8b for its very high altitude.
-Teide peak is the highest peak of Macaronesia.
+At 3,715 m, Teide peak is the highest peak of Macaronesia.

 The Cape Verde islands, located much further south inside the tropics, have hardiness zones that range from 12 to 13 in the coastal areas, while the lowest hardiness zone is found in the island of Fogo, in the country's highest peak Pico do Fogo.